PER PERSON IN USD:

 Individual transfer by Flybus shuttle bus from Keflavik Airport to Icelandair Hotel Natura in Reykjavík where you spend the night.
 If you book the tour without accommodation the transfer is offered to BSI bus station.
 We provide you with ideas how to explore Iceland's capital on your own.
 Dinner suggestions as well!

 At 09:00 meet our tour guide and depart from Icelandair Hotel Natura.
 Travel west, passing the town of Borgarnes and climb the Grábrók volcano crater.
 In the afternoon visit a natural history & seal museum in a small fishing village in Northwest Iceland and stroll around the local harbour.
 Further north we stop at the turf church of Víðimýri which has been extensively restored to its original form and is widely considered one of the purest and most beautiful examples of traditional Icelandic architecture.
 We continue along scenic fjord landscape and over several mountain passes until we reach Akureyri, the capital of North Iceland.
-Overnight location is either at Icelandair Hotel Akureyri or on your own.
+Overnight location is at Icelandair Hotel Akureyri.

 In the morning we hike in a lava labyrinth at Dimmuborgir "the dark castles", hoping to get a glimpse of the trolls who are said to live there.
 After an optional lunch we visit the hot spring area of Námaskarð with bubbling mud pools and steaming solfataras.
 We head through the uninhabited highlands and moonlike surrounding to East Iceland.
 With some luck we might spot an Arctic fox or see reindeer.
 From June to August the tour includes a detour to Dettifoss, Europe's most powerful waterfall in the northern part of Vatnajökull National Park.
-Overnight location is either at Icelandair Hotel Hérað or on your own.
+Overnight location is at Icelandair Hotel Hérað.

 Individual transfer by Flybus airport shuttle to Keflavík Airport.